|

-Fast becoming one of the hottest mods for the Cougar is sequential turn signals.
-If you've ever seen a 1967-73 Cougar (or a 1964-73 Thunderbird), then you've probably seen how the turn signals flash in sequence in the taillights.
-At the time it was called "gimmicky"...but now with so many special effects available for car lighting, this cool mod is enjoying a comeback.
-The best thing is that it's part of the Cougar's history--you need not feel like it's a passing fad; it's here to stay.
+If you've ever seen a 1967-73 Cougar (or a 1964-73 Thunderbird), or a 2010-up Mustang, from the back then you've probably seen how the turn signals flash in sequence in the taillights.
+At the time it was called "gimmicky" but now this cool mod is enjoying a comeback.
+The best thing is that it's part of the Cougar's history—you need not feel like it's a passing fad; it's here to stay.
 Now until a few years ago, you either had to try and splice in a system from the original Cougar (VERY problematic, and difficult to do), or get someone to build a solid-state control box with Radio Shack parts.
 Well, thanks to newer companies, you can simply buy the pre-built kit and install it yourself in just a few hours.

-BEFORE YOU INSTALL There are a few things you need to know before you buy the kit and begin installation.
-Most kits work with any vehicle that has 3 taillight bulbs per side (except those specifically designated as a 2-bulb system).
-All 1983-88 Cougars and most Thunderbirds have 3 bulbs per side, but one of the bulbs is for lights only, not for brake lamps.
+There are a few things you need to know before you buy the kit and begin installation.
+The kit you purchase will need to work with any vehicle that has 3 brake light/turn signal combo bulbs per side (except those specifically designated as a 2-bulb system).
+All 1983-88 Cougars and most Thunderbirds have 3 bulbs per side, but one of the bulbs is for marker lights only, not for brake lamps.
 Which leads to the next point: there is some rewiring and modification to the taillamp wiring harness in order for the 3-light sequencer kit to work.
 We've figured out a way to significantly reduce the need to hack up your stock harness, and those pointers will be made below.

 What comes in the kit?